OpenKnowledgeMaps/Headstart/README.md

 ### Server

 See [Installing and configuring the server](doc/server_config.md) for instructions on how to install and configure the server.
+Also, see [HOWTO: Get the search repos example to work](howto_search_repos.md).

 ## Contributors